makepanic/ember-cli-deploy-maven/README.md

 ```

 ### formats
-A list of formats as supported by the [Maven assembly plugin](http://maven.apache.org/plugins/maven-assembly-plugin/).
-If this field is set, this addon activates a Maven profile which will call the Maven assembly to build the desired assemblies.
+A list of formats as supported by the [Maven assembly plugin][6].
+If this field is set, this addon activates a Maven profile which will execute the Maven assembly plug-in to build the desired assemblies.

 *Default:* `[]`